bosth/plpygis/doc/source/subclasses.rst

 Conversion
 ----------

-Converting to a new ``plpygis`` geometry from a WKB, WKT GeoJSON or Shapely instance, will produce a new subclass of the base :class:`Geometry <plpygis.geometry.Geometry>` class:
+Converting to a new ``plpygis`` geometry from a WKB, WKT, GeoJSON or Shapely instance, will produce a new subclass of the base :class:`Geometry <plpygis.geometry.Geometry>` class:

 * :class:`Point <plpygis.geometry.Point>`
 * :class:`LineString <plpygis.geometry.LineString>`